These Christmas pieces are arranged in order of publication, newest first. Most of them are available at MusicSpoke.

 Rough guide to difficulty: “easy” pieces can be learnt by ear, suitable for beginners, simple rhythms, few accidentals.
 “Medium” will be approachable for any auditioned choir and for some unauditioned groups; might include some key changes or discords.
 “Hard” pieces are more suitable for groups where everyone can read music fairly well.

 New!
 Hush My Dear – SATB choir, easy, 2′.
 Lyrics are a Christmas carol (lullaby for the Christ Child) adapted from Isaac Watts.
 Single copies 50p, PDF £10 (it’s on one page).
-Sample recording below:
+This has been recorded by the University of Hull Chapel Choir, listen below:

 A New Year Carol – SATB with a few bars of soprano divisi.
 Would make a good closer or encore for a concert near Christmas, or (ideally!) for a concert around the start of the year.
 Download a sample score and hear an audio demo.
 Order from MusicSpoke.